Amol Bose: Career

-While a student of class seven, Bose first performed in a school play, which ignited his interest in acting.
-Later, he joined a professional Jatra troupe, 'Milon Shangha', in Boalmari, Faridpur.

 Theater

 Bose began his career in theatre in Dhaka in 1963 as a theatre director and performer.
 The then Finance Minister of East Pakistan gave him a gold medal for his performance in a play.
 Plays directed by Bose were popular at home and abroad.
 Over 25,000 people saw the London productions of Siraj-ud-Daulah and Roopban, both Rangdhonu Natya Goshthi productions directed by Bose.

 Film

 Bose's first film role was in Raja Sanyashi in 1966.
 He has appeared in over 400 movies.
 He directed the film Keno Emon Hoy in the early 1960s.
 He appeared in the movies Abichar, Neel Akasher Nichey, Sonali Akash, Mohua, Phulshojja, Rangin Gunai Bibi, Chandra Dwiper Rajkonya, Rajlokkhi Srikanto, Hothat Brishti, Ami Shei Meye, Tomakey Chai, and Mon Maney Na.
 He won a National Film Awards (Bangladesh) for his work in the movie Aajker Protibad.

 TV

 Bose acted in a number of TV plays on the Bangladesh Television network starting in 1964.
 His regular skit "Nana-Nati" in the TV show Ittyadi was popular.
 He appeared in many TV dramas over his 38-year career.